Storage¶

 group-writable with no other directories or permissions created by

 default.
-Access to files in the /orange/GROUP
+Access to files in the /orange/groupname

-or /blue/GROUP/share
+or /blue/groupname/share

 directories depends on individual umask